Scalingo/documentation/_posts/languages/python/2015-02-17-getting-started-with-django.md

 ## Save your app with Git

-### Setup Gitignore
+### Setup `.gitignore`

-You don't want to save everything, create the file `.gitignore` at the root of your project with the following content:
+You don't want to keep track of everything on your version control system.
+To prevent such files to be added to Git, create the file `.gitignore` at the root of your project with the following content:

 ```text
 venv